top of page

 Reading List

-Curated reading lists that highlight foundational texts and emerging scholarship across themes such as decoloniality, oral histories, ableism, and queer theory.
-Ideal for integrating critical scholarship into your curriculum.
+Curated reading lists highlighting foundational texts and contemporary scholarship on decoloniality, oral histories, ableism, and queer theory, ideal for academic integration.

 Multimedia

-A growing archive of videos and recordings, including syllabus deconstruction sessions and the anti-racism video library.
+A growing archive of videos and recordings, including syllabus deconstruction sessions and the elder oral history.
 These multimedia resources bring lived experience, storytelling, and critical dialogue directly into the classroom.

 TERRITORIAL ACKNOWLEDGEMENT